BinghamtonUniversity/SpiedieDocs-DEV/docs/tutorials/spiedie_gpu_compute.md

 ***

-In this tutorial, we will be running the BLAS sample test on a GPU compute node on Spiede.
+In this tutorial, we will be running the BLAS sample test on a GPU compute node on Spiedie.

 Covered in this guide: